Environmental impacts of beavers: Canada

-The City of Toronto government, and the Toronto and Region Conservation Authority (TRCA) do not keep track of the number of beavers residing in Toronto, although an estimate from 2001 places the local beaver population at several hundred.
+The city of Toronto government, and the Toronto and Region Conservation Authority (TRCA) do not keep track of the number of beavers residing in Toronto, although an estimate from 2001 places the local beaver population at several hundred.
 Beavers are commonly found along the shoreline of Lake Ontario, and make their way throughout the waterway corridors of the city, most notably the Don, Humber, and Rouge River; the ravine system adjacent to the waterways, and the Toronto Islands.
-The City of Toronto government does not have any plans to either control the spread, or contain the number of beavers in the city.
-However, the city's urban forestry department will occasionally install heavy mesh wire fences around the trunks of trees to prevent them from being damaged by beavers.
-In 2013, flow devices were installed along the Rouge River, in order to prevent beaver dams from flooding the river.
+The city of Toronto government does not have any plans to either control the spread, or contain the number of beavers in the city.
+The city's urban forestry department will occasionally install heavy mesh wire fences around the trunks of trees to prevent them from being damaged by beavers.
+In 2013, flow devices were installed along the Rouge River, to prevent beaver dams from flooding the river.
 Prior to their installation, beavers whose dams caused the river to flood were trapped.
 In a 2017 TRCA report on local occurrences of fauna in Greater Toronto, beavers were given a score of L4.
 The score was given to species whose populations were secure in the rural portions of Greater Toronto, but whose populations in the urban areas of Greater Toronto remained vulnerable to potential long-term decline of its habitats.

 Several dozen beavers were estimated to inhabit Vancouver in 2016.
 Beavers have inhabited Jericho Beach as early as 2000, although they did not move into the other areas of Vancouver until later in that decade.
 After an 80-year absence, a beaver was spotted in Stanley Park's Beaver Lake in 2008.
 In 2016, five beavers inhabited Beaver Lake.
 In the same year, a pair of beavers built a dam in Hinge Park.
 The Vancouver Park Board approved a strategy that included plans to promote the growth of the beaver population near the Olympic Village in 2016.

 Beavers in Winnipeg numbered around 100 in 2019, and live along the city's rivers and streams.
-After receiving complaints for beaver-related damages in 2012, the City of Winnipeg has placed mesh wire fence around tree trunks along the shore of the Assiniboine River during the winter; as well as laid down traps designed to kill the beavers.
+After receiving complaints for beaver-related damages in 2012, the city of Winnipeg has placed mesh wire fence around tree trunks along the shore of the Assiniboine River during the winter; as well as laid down traps designed to kill the beavers.
 Like Alberta, provincial guidelines in Manitoba do not allow for the live capture and relocation of beavers.
-The City employs one contractor 10 times a year to manage the beaver population in Winnipeg, who is authorized to remove beavers with a firearm under Manitoba's Wildlife Act.
+The city employs one contractor 10 times a year to manage the beaver population in Winnipeg, who is authorized to remove beavers with a firearm under Manitoba's Wildlife Act.